-If all or some of the foregoing risks were to materialize, this could have a material adverse effect on the Issuer's financing availability and terms and, more generally, on its results, financial condition and prospects.
+If all or some of the foregoing risks were to materialize, this could have a material adverse effect on the Issuer.

 Credit, market and liquidity risk may have an adverse effect on the Issuer's credit ratings and the Issuer's cost of funds.
-Any downgrade in the credit rating of Chile, the Issuer itself or the Issuer's controlling shareholders would likely increase the Issuer's cost of funding, require the Issuer to post additional collateral or take other actions under some of the Issuer's derivative contracts and adversely affect the Issuer's interest margins and results of operations.
+Any downgrading in Chile's, the Issuer's controlling shareholders' or the Issuer's credit rating would likely increase the Issuer's cost of funding, require the Issuer to post additional collateral or take other actions under some of the Issuer's derivative contracts and adversely affect the Issuer's interest margins and results of operations.

 Credit ratings affect the cost and other terms upon which the Issuer is able to obtain funding.
-Rating agencies regularly evaluate the Issuer and their ratings of the Issuer's debt are based on a number of factors, including the Issuer's financial strength and conditions affecting the financial services industry generally.
+Rating agencies regularly evaluate the Issuer and their ratings of the Issuer's long-term debt are based on a number of factors, including the Issuer's financial strength, conditions that affect the financial services industry generally and the economic environment in which the Issuer operates.
 In addition, due to the methodology of the main rating agencies, the Issuer's credit rating is affected by the rating of Chile's sovereign debt.
 If Chile's sovereign debt is downgraded, the Issuer's credit rating would also likely be downgraded by an equivalent amount.